matomo-org/matomo/README.md

 The Matomo project uses an ever-expanding comprehensive set of thousands of unit tests and hundreds of automated integration tests, system tests, JavaScript tests, and screenshot UI tests, running on a continuous integration server as part of its software quality assurance.
 [Learn more](https://developer.matomo.org/guides/tests)

-We use [BrowserStack.com](https://www.browserstack.com/) testing tool to help check the Matomo user interface is compatible with many browsers.
+We use [BrowserStack.com](https://www.browserstack.com/) testing tool to help check the Matomo user interface that is compatible with many browsers.

 ## Security